kongware/ftor/README.md

 ## Tuples

-Javascripts doesn't support tuples, since it supports `Array`s that contain various types.
+Javascripts doesn't support tuples, since `Array`s may contain various types.
 However, Javascript supports a tuple like syntax to enable multi argument functions. ftor acknowledges this quirk and introduces a church encoded tuple type that acts something like a tuple and in addition provides operations to facilitate working with multi argument functions.
 Usually ftor operates with curried functions, thus such multi argument operations come in handy:

 ```Javascript
 const Pair = (x, y) => f => f(x, y);